Private Equity

 Private equity investment theses typically fall into two primary categories:

-A top-down thesis takes a macro-level approach, starting from broad industry trends, macroeconomic shifts, or thematic opportunities.
+A top-down thesis adopts a macro-level approach, beginning with broad industry trends, macroeconomic shifts, or thematic opportunities.
 It guides the firm’s overall investment strategy by identifying specific sectors, geographies, or market segments poised for growth or transformation.

 For example, a top-down thesis might state:

-A bottom-up investment thesis involves a deep, detailed analysis of an individual investment opportunity.
+A bottom-up investment thesis entails a thorough, in-depth analysis of a specific investment opportunity.
 It thoroughly evaluates company-specific factors such as financial performance, management capability, competitive advantages, and operational efficiencies.

 A bottom-up thesis might articulate specifics such as: